 Rather than focusing only on symptoms, I attend to underlying patterns, emotional meanings, and ways of relating that continue over time.
 I have specialised in various approaches to trauma, including a long engagement with intergenerational dynamics, and influences from Family Constellation work and Identity-Oriented Psychotrauma Therapy (IoPT).
 These help me recognise longstanding positions, loyalties and internal conflicts and approach them with care.
+The aim is to include and integrate, of the different parts of our experience allowing a more authentic sense of self, meaning, purpose and fulfilment to emerge.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.